-Universal Credit is a new benefit for working age people who are on a low income or out of work.
-It replaces a number of existing benefits and tax credits:
+Universal Credit is for working age people who are on a low income or out of work.
+It replaces these existing benefits and tax credits:

 - Housing Benefit